 Ryan Gosling stars as an unnamed stuntman and mechanic who also midnights as a getaway driver.
 After falling for his neighbor Irene, the driver agrees to help her ex-husband with a heist that turns deadly.
 “Drive” was nominated for best sound editing and has been recognized for its hyper-stylized imagery.

-This biographical sports drama stories the intense, 1970s rivalry between two Formula One drivers: James Hunt of Britain (played by Chris Hemsworth) and Niki Lauda of Austria (played by Daniel Brühl).
+This biographical sports drama stories the intense, 1970s rivalry between two Formula One drivers: James Hunt of Britain (Chris Hemsworth) and Niki Lauda of Austria (Daniel Brühl).

-In a brutal, post-apocalyptic world, a drifter named Max (played by Tom Hardy) and rebel named Furiosa (played by Charlize Theron) stand together against a tyrant.
+In a brutal, post-apocalyptic world, a drifter named Max (Tom Hardy) and rebel named Furiosa (Charlize Theron) stand together against a tyrant.
 This film revitalized the Mad Max series and won a number of Oscars, including costume design, film editing and production design.

-When a young, music-obsessed getaway driver (played by Ansel Elgort) wants to put his life of crime behind him to be with the girl he loves, his boss has other ideas.
+When a young, music-obsessed getaway driver (Ansel Elgort) wants to put his life of crime behind him to be with the girl he loves, his boss has other ideas.
 The film received three Oscar nominations.

 In this quirky crime comedy, two brothers (played by Channing Tatum and Adam Driver) team up with their sister (Riley Keough) and a convicted felon (Daniel Craig) to pull off robbing Charlotte Motor Speedway during one of NASCAR’s biggest races of the season.

 Staring Matt Damon and Christian Bale, this film depicts the rivalry between a car designer and a driver, leading to an epic showdown where Ford challenges Ferrari at the 1966 Le Mans race.
-This movie has been nominated for four Academy Awards, including best picture.
+This movie won Oscars for film and sound Editing.

-Got any other good car movies to add to the list?
+Have any other films to add to our car movies list?
 Share them in the comments.